BlueBrain/hpcbench/docs/index.rst

 API
 ---

-HPCBench API purpose is to provide an unified layer:
+The purpose of the HPCBench API is to provide a consistent and unified layer:

 * to execute, and parse results of existing benchmarks utilities (Linpack, IOR, ...)
 * to use extracted metrics to build figures

+Both system benchmarks (e.g. STREAM, linpack), as well as software benchmarks should be implemented using this API.
+Most users parametrize benchmarks in the above-mentioned campaign YAML file.
+More advanced users will want to implement their own benchmarks based on the API.

-More information in the :doc:`module reference <modules>`
+For more information check the :doc:`module reference <modules>`

 Getting Started
 ===============

-As of now, only a few benchmark utilities are supported.
-This section assumes that you installed ``sysbench`` utility on your workstation.
+As of now, only a few benchmarks are supported.
+This section assumes that you have at least installed the ``sysbench`` utility on your workstation.

 Launch a campaign on your workstation
 -------------------------------------